upstash/vector-py/README.md

 ```

 ## Usage
 In order to use this client, head out to [Upstash Console](https://console.upstash.com) and create a vector database.
-There, get the URL and the TOKEN from the dashboard.
+There, get the `UPSTASH_VECTOR_REST_URL` and the `UPSTASH_VECTOR_REST_TOKEN` from the dashboard.

-### Initialize the client
+### Initializing the Index
 ```python
 from upstash_vector import Index

 index = Index(url=UPSTASH_VECTOR_REST_URL, token=UPSTASH_VECTOR_REST_TOKEN)
 ```

-or alternatively, initialize from the environment
+or alternatively, initialize from the environment variables

 ```bash
 export UPSTASH_VECTOR_REST_URL [URL]